 |---|---|---|---|---|

-The most popular vector database MCP server by a wide margin.
-Qdrant’s server exposes exactly 2 tools: qdrant-store (save information with metadata) and qdrant-find (retrieve by semantic similarity).
-That’s it — no collection management, no deletes, no batch operations.
+The most popular dedicated vector database MCP server.
+Qdrant’s server exposes 2 core tools: qdrant-store (save information with metadata) and qdrant-find (retrieve by semantic similarity), now with configurable filters on the find tool for more flexible search.

 Best for: Agent memory, conversation persistence, teams that want the simplest possible setup.
 Qdrant itself has 23,000+ stars and is one of the most performant vector search engines available (Rust-based).